southalc/types/README.md

 modules on puppet forge, this module creates resources from data defined in hiera hashes.
 The difference is that this module supports ALL types from ANY module.
 This is accomplished by simply using the `types` parameter with an array of types, which is also done from hiera.
-Of course, when adding types from other modules, the module actually providing the type must be deployed in the environment.
+Of course, when using types from other modules, the module actually providing the type must be deployed in the environment.

 By default, the module includes all the native types supported by the puppet agent, the ['file_line' type](https://forge.puppet.com/puppetlabs/stdlib/reference#file_line)